DeanAlkene/CS489-ReinforcementLearning/A1/Report/Report.md

 ### 3.1 Implementation

 The policy iteration based on Bellman optimality equation is used to improve a given policy.
 I tried the algorithm shown in the slide.
-However, the program fell into a infinite loop.
+However, the program get stuck in a infinite loop.
 I found it will never converge if I arbitrarily initialize the policy as a deterministic policy.
 It's because the initialization may generate a deterministic policy which never reaches the terminal states.
 I figured out two methods to tackle with this problem.

-1. Remove the outer while-loop, which means evaluate only once
+1. Remove the outer while-loop, which means evaluate the policy only once
 2. Use nondeterministic policy

 According to  method 1, I rewrote the evaluation parts and it worked.
 It returned a optimal deterministic policy.
 However, I found there are some states which have more than one paths to the terminal states.
 It reminded me of method 2 and I modified the given algorithm.